Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ## Setup

-Install the latest version of Wabbajack from its [GitHub page](https://www.github.com/wabbajack-tools/wabbajack/releases/latest){:target="_blank" rel="noopener"}.
+Download the latest version of [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe).

 Create a new folder called “Wabbajack” in a location **outside of the Program Files**.
 Extract Wabbjack.exe into this folder.